 Day 5: Hill Towns and Perfume

 We'll head for the hills that start at Nice's back door and drive through brilliant scenery just miles from the Mediterranean as we make our way up to one of the most photogenic hill towns in France — St-Paul-de-Vence — where we'll visit its museum of contemporary art — the one-of-a-kind Fondation Maeght.
-After joyriding through deep canyons, past waterfalls and teetering hilltop villages, we'll spend our afternoon in Grasse, perfume capital of the world.
+After joyriding through deep canyons, past waterfalls and teetering hilltop villages, we'll spend our late afternoon in Grasse, perfume capital of the world.
 We'll follow our noses and tour a local perfume factory, then have time to wander the old city before returning to Nice.
 Bus: 2 hrs.
 Walking: strenuous.

 Day 7: Tour Over After Breakfast